 December 18, 2018

-The purpose of this document is to provide NYCDOT the results of the initial bridge survey as well as a detailed breakdown of the long-term instrumentation plan that Rutgers Team is planning to conduct on the Manhattan Bridge.
+The purpose of this document is to provide NYCDOT the results of the initial bridge survey as well as a detailed breakdown of the instrumentation plan for the next stage of long-term monitoring that Rutgers Team is planning to conduct on the Manhattan Bridge.
 In addition to reviewing and providing comments or changes to this project plan, prior to initiating the long-term monitoring campaign, there are a few logistical arrangements that need to be addressed.
 The details of these items are discussed thoroughly throughout the plan and summarized here for convenience:

 Establish the protocol for continuous visits of the site for about 1-2 weeks period during the January (including scaffolding and instrumentation)

-If possible, it would be very useful to have access to the remaining structural plans of the Manhattan approach spans of the bridge
+Provide structural drawings of approach spans

-Access to electrical power (would be discussed later)
+Provide access to electrical power

-Approval of the location of the long-term data acquisition system enclosure (would be discussed later)
+Approve the location of the long-term data acquisition system enclosure

-Approval for the erection of scaffolding at the locations of envisioned instrumentations (would be discussed later)
+Approve the scaffolding plan at the locations of envisioned instrumentations

-Approval for spot paint removal, micro-dot welding, and sensor protection enclosure using epoxy
+Approve spot paint removal, micro-dot welding, and sensor protection enclosure using epoxy

-Task 2 Initial Survey
+State of progress

 On November 16, 2018, a preliminary data survey was conducted on the Manhattan Bridge as part of a larger effort to better understand the effect of rail splice misalignment on bridge performance.
 The test was particularly conducted on the south side of the bridge between Division and E Broadway streets.
 The survey was performed to assess the suitability of locations for more in-depth instrumentation, and to gain further understanding of the nature of the coupled dynamic system (train-bridge interaction).

 As shown in Fig. 1, the accelerometers were easily installed and removed without any damage to the bridge elements due to the magnetic mounts.
-The sensors are PCB (model 393A03) ceramic shear ICP accelerometers with a frequency range of 0.5 Hz to 2000 Hz and a measurement range of 5g.
+The sensors were PCB (model 393A03) ceramic shear ICP accelerometers with a frequency range of 0.5 Hz to 2000 Hz and a measurement range of 5g.
 Fig. 2 below illustrates the typical sensor locations.